tundek/MySQL-Server/README.md

 After creating the two instances on EC2, on the MySQL-Server do the following settings.

-> Add a new Inbound Rule, for MySQL 3306 port and IP of the MySQL-Client server on the MySQL-SERVER instance
+> Add a new Inbound Rule for MySQL 3306 port and IP of the MySQL-Client server on the MySQL-SERVER instance

 <img src="images/image2.png" width="600">